Alexander Bazhbeuk-Melikyan: Artistic style

-Bazhbeuk-Melikyan is noted for his depiction of the female figure: magicians, jugglers, exotically costumed women, and nudes.
-Like his friend Gudiashvili, he painted voluptuous women, but his were more intensely executed and more passionate.
+Bazhbeuk-Melikyan is noted for his depiction of female figures; such as magicians, jugglers, exotically costumed women, and nudes.
+Like his friend Gudiashvili, he painted voluptuous women, but he was more intensely executed and more passionate.
 He led a quiet protest against the prudish Soviet authorities who had a puritanical attitude to sex.
-Influenced by Böcklin, he created carefully finished canvases; later works, inspired by Rembrandt, were more luscious.
+Influenced by Böcklin, he created carefully finished canvases; later works, inspired by Rembrandt, was more luscious.
 His works were executed with dynamic and impulsive strokes and infused with colour, following the colorists of the previous centuries.

 The circus theme occupied an important place in his oeuvre from his earliest years, and he dedicated much of his talent to its poetic and magical world.
 In the circus, he saw the ancient traditions that had survived to his day, and admired the plastic beauty of its presentations.
 At the same time, Bazhbeuk-Melikyan was inspired by the unique life of the old quarters of the Transcaucasian cities, which he painted in canvases such as the Courtyard with a bear (1925), and Mill in Ortachalah (1930).
 Until the mid-1930s, the artist, as a rule, chose a dark color scheme that hearkened back to the paintings of classical artists.
 He loved the interplay of contrast that would unexpectedly and dramatically light up aspects of figures and objects.
 He combined the acute sensibility of a modern artist with his own personal whimsy.
 The worlds he created were romantic.
 In the eternal themes that had appeared to be depleted over the century, he found a new and unexpected twist: in his interpretation, they were infused with a modern feel.

 The range of subjects Bazhbeuk-Melikyan painted remained fairly stable.
 He repeatedly varied his favorite motifs.
-But over the years the nature of the emotional structure of his paintings changed.
+However, over the years the nature of the emotional structure of his paintings has changed.
 Romantic mystery and ambiguity gradually gave way in the 1940s to a more immediate, impulsive style.
 The monochrome colour scheme which corresponded to his first perceptions was replaced by a bright multicoloured palette.